dtao/aiadventures/summaries/2023-04-30-lex-fridman-yann-lecun/lex-fridman-yann-lecun.md

 Related: [here's a transcript of a conversation between LeCun and Yudkowsky][3].

-To be honest, I struggled to absorb much of the first hour or so of this conversation.
-It isn't that it failed to hold my interest; I think it was just a bit too academic for me to understand given how new I am to the entire field.
 LeCun spoke at length about [self-supervised learning][4], which is a technique for enabling AI systems to develop generalized knowledge of the world, also known as common sense, which he called the "dark matter" of intelligence.

 One casual observation LeCun made that stuck with me was that a human child can see just a few pictures of an elephant, for example in a children's book, and from just those few pictures develop a fairly accurate internal model of what an elephant is.
 In contrast, machine learning models (at least as of when the interview took place) require data sets that are orders of magnitude larger.
 LeCun believes that the key reason for this is that the human child utilizes extensive background knowledge that the model doesn't have.
-He considers this a relative blind spot among the AI research community, hence the "dark matter" analogy.
+He considers the acquisition and role of this background knowledge to be poorly understood by the AI research community, hence the "dark matter" analogy.

 Fridman and LeCun also talked for a bit about Meta, Facebook, the history and culture of FAIR (at the time, "Facebook AI Research", but now rebranded to